Spinal Manual Therapy Course

 - Be proficient in determining a differential diagnosis based on an integrated, clinical reasoning informed, examination of the articular, neural and motor control systems of the spine.

 - Be able to formulate the most appropriate and effective manual therapy management programme suitable for the assessed condition.

 - Be proficient in applying an appropriate manual therapy treatment strategy incorporating manual treatment techniques and specific exercises.

 - Be able to integrate clinical and theoretical constructs to achieve and reflect on clinical outcomes

 The course dates can also be viewed on the course calendar.

-The Certificate in Orthopaedic Manual Therapy Program is extremely popular and we recommend that you book well in advance to ensure a place.
+The Certificate in Spinal Manual Therapy Program is extremely popular and we recommend that you book well in advance to ensure a place.

 To apply for courses or get further information, please contact us by mail, email or telephone.